Geotab/sdk/src/software/guides/concepts.md

 ## List of Supported Entities

-Below is a list of entities that are support the PropertySelector functionality.
+Below is a list of entities that support the PropertySelector functionality.

 | **Entity** | **Supported in Release** | **Notes**
 | --- | --- | -- |